cylc/cylc-doc/src/reference/architecture/ui-server.rst

 *Authentication* is provided by either `Jupyter Server`_ or `Jupyter Hub`_.

 *Authorization* in the `Cylc UI Server`_ is provided by Cylc.
-In multi-user mode this allows users to connect to each others UI Servers for monitoring or control purposes.
+In multi-user mode this allows users to connect to each other's UI Servers for monitoring or control purposes.

 For more information on security and configuration see